samsquire/ideas4/README.md

  * Every variable is also potentially a list type.

-What if you could copy and paste a large structure of code and adjust it slightly to handle the new case and the code was well unified?
+What if you could copy and paste a large structure of code (but not the code itself) and adjust it slightly to handle the new case and the code was well unified?

 In C++ template instantiation is an alternative to Runtime Generics as in Java.
 It allows us to substitute types in generated classes and variables and functions.